MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 To self-host a preview channel of WebView2:

 1. Set the preview channel for your app.
-See [Ways to set the preview channel](#ways-to-set-the-preview-channel), below.
+See [Set the preview channel by using ChannelSearchKind](#set-the-preview-channel-by-using-channelsearchkind), below.

 1. Install the preview channel on your team's machines.
 See [Install preview channels on your team's machines](#install-preview-channels-on-your-teams-machines), below.